 And having more fun than a human being should be allowed to have at the same time.

-Before we go back to the phones here, I want to talk a little bit about this S chip business and the uh and the Frost family, because the Baltimore Sun today has a story, Frost family draws ire of conservatives.
+Folks, I want to, before we go back to the phones here, I want to talk a little bit about this S-CHIP business and the Frost family, because the Baltimore Sun today has a story, Frost family draws ire of conservatives.

-And what they're basically writing in this piece is listing all the conservatives, including me, who are attacking this family.
+And what they're basically writing in this piece is listing all the conservatives, including me, who are attacking this family and making it unfortunate.

-They quote me, Michelle Malkin, uh Mark Stein, uh, so forth.
+They quote me, Michelle Malkin, Mark Stein, so forth.

-And voila, they were made stars, Graham Frost and his sister in the uh dress uh responding to President Bush's Saturday radio address and so forth.
+And voila, they were made stars, Graham Frost and his sister, in the dress responding to President Bush's Saturday radio address and so forth.

 The Frost declined to show the Baltimore Sun their 2006 income tax returns.